 Initiative 502 (I-502), the Washington Marijuana Legalization and Regulation Initiative, was passed by voters on the statewide 2012 ballot with 55 percent of the vote.
-I-502 legalized recreational cannabis for adults ages 21 years or older, and established a regulatory structure for the production and sale of recreational marijuana.
-Before I-502, cannabis distribution, possession, or use for recreational purposes was illegal in the state of Washington.
+I-502 legalized recreational cannabis for adults 21 or older, and established a regulatory structure for the production and sale of adult-use marijuana.
+Before I-502, cannabis distribution, possession, or use for adult-use purposes was illegal in the state of Washington.
 The initiative went into effect Dec.
 6, 2012, exactly 30 days after its passage and well in advance of the December 1, 2013 requirement.

-In 2015, the Washington Legislature passed SB 5052, the Cannabis Patients Protection Act (CPPA), establishing official state regulations for the production, possession, sale and use of medical marijuana.
+In 2015, the Washington Legislature passed SB 5052, the Cannabis Patient Protection Act (CPPA), establishing official state regulations for the production, possession, sale and use of medical marijuana.

-I-502 legalized recreational marijuana production, distribution, possession, and consumption throughout Washington state.
+I-502 legalized adult-use marijuana production, distribution, possession, and consumption throughout Washington state.
 All licensing and regulation of marijuana falls under the jurisdiction of the Washington State Liquor and Cannabis Board (WSLCB).

 Where is it Safe to Purchase?

-Recreational cannabis may only be legally purchased from a state-licensed retailer.
+Adult-use cannabis may be legally purchased only from a state-licensed retailer.
 Patients and caregivers may also purchase medical cannabis from any state-licensed retailer.
 Tribal ID cards are valid as identification if they meet the rules laid out in the Washington State Liquor and Cannabis Board website.